stuartsierra/lazytest/README.md

 Contexts may be composed.
-The vector argument after the docstring in `defcontext` defines "parent contexts" and is composed of name-context pairs as in `given`.
+The vector argument after the docstring in `defcontext` defines "parent contexts" and is composed of name-context pairs as in `using`.
 The full syntax is:

     (defcontext name [a context-one
                       b context-two]